onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

     generic templates.

-The Ansible Server will determine if a playbook invoked to execute a xNF action finished successfully or not using the “PLAY_RECAP” summary in Ansible log.
-The playbook will be considered to successfully finish only if the “PLAY RECAP” section at the end of playbook execution output has no unreachable hosts and no failed tasks.
+The Ansible Server will determine if a playbook invoked to execute a xNF action finished successfully or not using the "PLAY_RECAP" summary in Ansible log.
+The playbook will be considered to successfully finish only if the "PLAY RECAP" section at the end of playbook execution output has no unreachable hosts and no failed tasks.
 Otherwise, the playbook will be considered to have failed.